Foodfarmnewstv

 The Nigerian Agricultural Quarantine Service (NAQS)

-Sunday 18 September 2022
+Sunday, 18 September 2022

 GMO: Nigerian farmers speak, demand for seeds availability

-The much criticisms against Genetically Modified Organism (GMO) using science of Biotechnology (Bt) engineering to enhance agricultural production in Nigeria seem not to have any negative impact on farmers who are the end users of these improved modified seeds for food cultivations.
+The much criticisms against Genetically Modified Organism (GMO) using science of Biotechnology (Bt) engineering to enhance agricultural production in Nigeria seems not to have any negative impact on farmers who are the end users of these improved modified seeds for food cultivations.
 Food Farm News recent visit to some farm locations where especially the Bt cowpea are planted with high dividend of economic returns have revealed this.

-As it will be recalled in 2019 that Nigeria made a significant progress by approving two GMOs crops which includes two varieties of Bt cotton with code numbers ( MRC7377BG11 and MRC7361BG11), and Bt cowpea towards her determination to adopt new improved agricultural technology of biology engineering to reposition Agriculture as business capable of giving reliable source of better living to farmers through higher yield over our conventional old seed varieties.
+As it will be recalled in 2019 that Nigeria made a significant progress by approving two GMO crops which included two varieties of Bt cotton with code numbers ( MRC7377BG11 and MRC7361BG11), and Bt cowpea towards her determination to adopt new improved agricultural technology of biology engineering to reposition Agriculture as business capable of giving reliable source of better living to farmers through higher yield over our conventional old seed varieties.

-No doubt, the unavailability of improved seeds for cotton had negatively impacted and contributed to the economic down turn in our textile industry, where thousands of Nigerians fully employed had been disengaged with only few firms still in scanty operations, just as the cowpea national production demand has suffered down turn production due to seeds that cannot withstand flood and drought stress occasioned by climate change and other diseases like striga.
+No doubt, the unavailability of improved seeds for cotton had negatively impacted and contributed to the economic down turn in our textile industry, where thousands of Nigerians fully employed had been disengaged with only few firms still in scanty operations, just as the cowpea national production demand has suffered down turn due to seeds that cannot withstand flood and drought stresses occasioned by climate change and other diseases like striga.

 However, the unrelenting efforts of the National Biotechnology Development Agency (NBDA) coupled the sensitization strategy of Nigerian chapter, Open Forum of Agricultural Biotechnology (OFAB) have really assisted the productivity of Bt cowpea and cotton as the availability of these new improved seeds with thorough regulations of breeders in the Institute of Agriculture Research (IAR), Samaru, Zaria where they had successfully produced and officially released these two crops for the use of farmers is well commended and appreciated by farmers who spoke with us.

-In view of the two years countdown of the commercial approval and release of both the Bt cowpea and cotton by the National Committee on Varietal Release (NCVR) in Ibadan has motivated our correspondent to pay a visit to some of the farmers who are actually planting these new improved seeds to get their reactions upon criticisms.
+In view of the two years countdown of the commercial approval and release of both the Bt cowpea and cotton by the National Committee on Varietal Release (NCVR) in Ibadan had motivated our correspondent to pay a visit to some of the farmers who are actually planting these new improved seeds to get their reactions upon criticisms.

-At the Milli Goma, opposite Ahmadu Bello University (ABU) Teaching hospital, Sabon- gari local government of Kaduna state, Alhaji Ibrahim Sherif, a farmer told us that he was part of the team that started Bt cowpea as trail crop for more than ten years until it was finally released to the public for commercialization, saying there is a higher yield in the Bt cowpea over the old conventional seeds as it gives more economic returns to farmers.
+At the Milli Goma, opposite Ahmadu Bello University (ABU) Teaching hospital, Sabon- gari local government of Kaduna state, Alhaji Ibrahim Sherif, a farmer told us that he was part of the team that started Bt cowpea as trial crop for more than ten years until it was finally released to the public for commercialization, saying there is a higher yield in the Bt cowpea over the old conventional seeds as it gives more economic returns to farmers.

 Alhaji Ibrahim Sherif who applauded the profitability of the Bt cowpea in terms of yields, however pleaded for the availability of the improved seed technology for the use of farmers, pointing that ‘’ there is a big difference between the Bt cowpea and the conventional ones.
 The new PBR Cowpea is more economical to handle than the old conventional ones.
 We have to apply pesticides 5 to 6 times to ensure the survival of the conventional cowpea seed, meaning more money has to be spent to purchase chemicals that may even be dangerous to human health, while in the case of PBR cowpea, all you need do to is to spray once or twice before harvest’’